peterdsharpe/physicsnemo-cfd/workflows/domino_design_sensitivities/README.md

 1. Run baseline inference on a decimated mesh for speed:
    `geometries/drivaer_1_single_solid_decimated3.stl`.
-2. Postprocess to obtain raw and smoothed sensitivity fields.
+2. Post-process to obtain raw and smoothed sensitivity fields.
 3. Define `get_drag(epsilon, sensitivities)` that perturbs point coordinates by `epsilon * sensitivities` and re-evaluates drag.
 4. Sweep symmetric `epsilon` values over several orders of magnitude and compute